PicoCTF-2019 Writeup

 }

 The above file runs the challenge using the absolute path on the shell server.
 Create a file called no_sigalrm.c in your home directory.
-Compile it with: gcc -g no_sigalrm.c -o no_sigalrm (output name is important since the script.py is hardcoded to use that name).
+Compile it with: gcc -g no_sigalrm.c -o no_sigalrm (output name is important since the is hardcoded to use that name).
 Make sure to mark it as executable with chmod +x no_sigalrm.

 7. We actually only have two custom operators: return the left value and return the right value, there are just many names for these operators in the produced equation.